BioBANC na Gaillimhe

 Biobanking is increasingly recognised as a scientific discipline, rather than just a laboratory resource.
 Many clinicians and scientific researchers “dabble” in biobanking.
 However, with evolving ethical and data regulations, expensive laboratory technologies, and already heavy workloads, biobanking can be perceived as exclusive to those with protected research time.

-Hosted by the BioBANC na Gaillimhe team at the College of Medicine, Nursing and Health Sciences, the annual BioBANC Symposium is a multidisciplinary event for anyone involved or interested in getting involved in biobanking - researchers, patients, doctors, nurses, administrators, technicians.
+Hosted by the BioBANC na Gaillimhe team at University of Galway, the annual BioBANC Symposium is a multidisciplinary event for anyone involved or interested in getting involved in biobanking - researchers, patients, doctors, nurses, administrators, technicians.
 It is a forum for discussing the challenges and opportunities in biobanking, ultimately making it an inclusive, patient-centered, and efficient research endeavour.

 Behind every sample is a patient